-I think after 95 injections (as at 22 February 2018), I think it’s safe to say I’m now ‘at home’ with Lanreotide (Somatuline Autogel – Somatuline Depot elsewhere).
+I think after 157 injections (as of 8th December 2022), I think it’s safe to say I’m now ‘at home’ with Lanreotide (Somatuline Autogel – Somatuline Depot elsewhere).
 I want to talk about Lanreotide here because that is where my experience is.
 However, below I have included a bit about how patients can get their long-acting Octreotide (Sandostatin LAR) at home too.

-I was fortunate enough to actually have the injection ‘at home’ via an insurance policy for the first 4 of the years of my treatment.
-That was really handy because it was informal, chatty, and I had excellent ‘continuity of service’ with the same nurse administering 80% of those 54 injections.
+I was fortunate enough to have the injection ‘at home’ via an insurance policy for the first 4 years of my treatment.
+That was handy because it was informal, chatty, and I had excellent ‘continuity of service’ with the same nurse administering 80-85% of those 54 injections.
 I only had 3 other nurses over that period covering my local nurse’s holiday etc.

 When I retired from work, I then had to travel to my local hospital and take my turn amongst the ‘great unwashed’.
 Don’t get me wrong, I have the greatest respect for the UK NHS.
-However, it’s also true to say my monthly ‘butt dart’ suddenly became more of a conveyer belt feeling, less chatty but in the main, the continuity effect I enjoyed previously was thrown right out of the window.
-I had some superb injections but I also had some ‘not so superb’ ones.
-There was very little continuity as my 33 hospital administered injections were carried out by 17 different nurses.
+However, it’s also true to say my monthly ‘butt dart’ suddenly became more of a conveyor belt feeling, less chatty but in the main, the continuity effect I enjoyed previously was thrown right out of the window.
+I had some superb injections, but I also had some ‘not so superb’ ones.
+There was little continuity as my 33 hospital-administered injections were carried out by 17 different nurses.

-If I had to list 6 common discussions between NET patients, issues with their injections of somatostatin analogues would almost definitely be on the list.
-Common administration problems with Lanreotide include untrained administrators, fridge problems, incorrect injection site, pinching instead of stretching, plunge speed, painful injections and many others.
-All of these issues can be linked to training and continuity.
-One thing NET patients like is an expert injection by the same person if at all possible.
-It’s also true to say that these issues can cause some anxiety amongst patients leading up to and during the procedure.
+If I had to list 6 common discussions between NET patients, issues with their injections of somatostatin analogues would be on the list.
+Common administration problems with Lanreotide include untrained administrators, fridge problems, incorrect injection sites, pinching instead of stretching, plunge speed, painful injections, and many others.
+All these issues can be linked to training and continuity.
+One thing NET patients like is an expert injection by the same person if possible.
+It’s also true to say that these issues can cause some anxiety among patients leading up to and during the procedure.

-I was therefore delighted to be signed up this week for a service in UK called HOMEZONE+ whereby a trained nurse will come to my house and administer my injection.
+I was therefore delighted to be added in July 2017 to a service in UK called HOMEZONE+ whereby a trained nurse will come to my house and administer my injection.
 Although it’s been available for some time, this element of the service has not been particularly well publicised.
-The drug will arrive a couple of days prior and be stored in my fridge ready for the injection day.
+The drug will arrive a few days prior and be stored in my fridge ready for the injection day.
 For those worried about transport, the drug arrives by courier in a refrigerated vehicle.
-The service is provided by a third-party via NHS, at no cost to the NHS or the patient, as it is a service funded by Ipsen Ltd. I also heard that some patients receive more than one injection at a time.
+The service is provided by a third party via NHS, at no cost to the NHS or the patient, as it is a service funded by Ipsen Ltd. I also heard that some patients receive more than one injection at a time.

 I researched to see if other countries have something similar for Somatuline (Lanreotide) – please note not all patients will be eligible so you need to check first.
 I’m thankful to the patients who provided me with the details – keep me updated please, I will add/update as required.